albert-decatur/dotfiles/README.md

 ========

 Bash (or zsh!) functions for data science.
-Check dpkg.txt for a list of apt packages that are awesome.
+Check dpkg.md for a list of apt packages that are awesome.
 On a Debian based system (like Ubuntu!) you can

 ```bash